Alberto-12/pod-request-access-landing-page/README.md

-# Frontend Mentor - Meet landing page solution
+# Frontend Mentor - Pod request access landing page

-This is a solution to the [Meet landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/meet-landing-page-rbTDS6OUR).
+This is a solution to the [Meet landing page challenge on Frontend Mentor](https://www.frontendmentor.io/solutions/pod-request-access-landing-page-c__ApQHhvN).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents